Hulu vs. Peacock: Which streaming service is best for you?

 Peacock also claims "hundreds of movies" such as the Jurassic Park franchise, American Psycho, E.T., Meet the Parents, Schindler's List and Shrek.
 The full list of licensed Paramount films isn't yet available, but titles include the Godfather trilogy, Catch Me If You Can, The Talented Mr. Ripley, American Beauty, Patriot Games, Last Holiday, Fatal Attraction, The Firm, An Officer and a Gentleman and more.

-And unlike Hulu, Peacock will also stream some live sports, although its slate, which originally included the Olympics, is much thinner now.
-You can watch Premier League Soccer on Peacock now, and upcoming planned events include the Ryder Cup and USGA golf, as well the NFL's new Wild Card Playoff game.
+And unlike Hulu, Peacock will also stream some live sports, although its slate, which originally included the Olympics and the Ryder Cup golf tournament (both now suspended until 2021), is much thinner than originally planned.
+You can watch Premier League Soccer on Peacock now, and upcoming planned events include USGA golf and the NFL's new Wild Card Playoff game.

 Bottom line?
 TV fans will find plenty to watch on both services, but Hulu wins for breadth and depth of choice, whether with current or library series.